#everynamecounts: New information on survivors of the Cap Arcona?

 Searching for relatives of victims of the maritime disaster

-We still have personal items belonging to a few dozen victims of the disaster like Maurice and Dariusz.
+We still have personal items belonging to a few dozen victims of the disaster like Kazimierz and Dariusz.
 In all, the Arolsen Archives have over 2,000 envelopes containing the personal belongings of former concentration camp inmates.
 They belong to the families of the victims, not to us.
 We draw attention to this fact in our #StolenMemory traveling exhibition.
 The exhibition, which is accommodated in a shipping container, is in Neustadt in Holstein from April 26 to May 14.
 Visitors will find it on the market square.
 It is part of a series of events being held to mark the anniversary of the sinking of the ships.

 Theophilos Simonides was also on board the Cap Arcona.
 We tell his story in the #StolenMemory traveling exhibition.
 He died before the bombing, after only three days on board, due to the insanitary conditions on the ship.
 We are still trying to trace his relatives!
 (Photo: Arolsen Archives)